 In addition, special federal laws exist governing commercial truck drivers.
 The Federal Motor Carrier Safety Administration (FMCSA) enforces these laws, which include how many hours drivers can legally work during a 24-hour period.
 Such rules are known as "Hours of Service" regulations.

 Many other truck-specific rules and laws exist.
 That's why it's important that you have a lawyer on your side familiar with these regulations and how they apply to your accident.
 That's why we want to meet with you and learn more about exactly what happened to you.

 What makes bus accidents different?

 Bus drivers (including school bus drivers and commercial bus drivers) need to obtain a special driver's license to legally operate a bus in New York.
-Commercial bus drivers and MTA bus drivers in NYC must obtain a CDL license with a passenger (P) endorsement.
+Commercial bus drivers and MTA bus drivers must obtain a CDL license with a passenger (P) endorsement.
 If they want to operate a school bus, they will need an (S) endorsement on their CDL license.

 The main reason why you need an attorney from Giampa Law investigating your accident comes down to one word - experience.
 We have handled many accident cases in the past and know exactly what to look for in each case.
 There's no substitute for that experience sitting across the table from officials representing a trucking company, a bus company or their insurance provider.

 And while some law firms talk about what they can do, our case results speak for themselves.
 In one accident after another, we have consistently been able to get injury victims the money they rightfully deserve for their accident.
 That's because we know how to negotiate and we're not afraid to take bus or trucking companies to court if necessary.